Noel Malcolm: Critical reviews of Kosovo: A Short History

-In 2006 a study by Frederick Anscombe looked at issues surrounding scholarship on Kosovo such as Noel Malcolm's book.
-Anscombe noted that Malcolm offered "a detailed critique of the competing versions of Kosovo's history" and that his work marked a "remarkable reversal" of previous acceptance by western historians of the "Serbian account" regarding the migration of the Serbs (1690) from Kosovo.
+In 2000, the book Response to Noel Malcolm's book Kosovo: A Short History, a compilation of eight historical studies by Serbian academics, criticized the work.
+The book was a result of a scientific discussion held in October 1999 which included some thirty scholars and also the invitation of Malcolm himself, who declined to attend.
+Director of the Institute for Recent History of Serbia Mile Bjelajac concluded that most critics of the work voiced well-grounded objections while a minority accepted it unreservedly, while noting that Malcolm was pro-Albanian in his outlook regarding the Kosovo question.

+A 2006 study by historian Frederick Anscombe looked at issues surrounding scholarship on Kosovo such as Noel Malcolm's book.
 Malcolm has been criticized for being "anti-Serbian" and selective with sources, while other critics have concluded that "his arguments are unconvincing".
 The majority of the documents that Malcolm used were written by adversaries of the Ottoman state or by officials with limited experience of the region.
 Anscombe notes that Malcolm, like Serbian and Yugoslav historians who have ignored his conclusions, have not considered indigenous evidence such as that from the Ottoman archive when composing national history.
+Anscombe noted that Malcolm offered "a detailed critique of the competing versions of Kosovo's history" and that his work marked a "remarkable reversal" of previous acceptance by western historians of the "Serbian account" regarding the migration of the Serbs (1690) from Kosovo.

-In a 2007 work the Serbian historian Dušan T. Bataković claimed that Malcolm's book about Kosovo was "notoriously pro-Albanian".
+In a 2007 work, Serbian historian Dušan T. Bataković claimed that Malcolm's book about Kosovo was "notoriously pro-Albanian".
 Frederick Anscombe has accused Bataković of writing several works in the 1980s and 1990s which advanced a Serbian nationalist perspective regarding Kosovo.